Liquid BGT (LBGT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Liquid BGT Historical Price

-According to the latest data gathered on Liquid BGT live price page, the current price of Liquid BGT is 7.59USD.
-The circulating supply of Liquid BGT(LBGT) is 925.76K LBGT , giving it a market capitalization of $7.06M.
+According to the latest data gathered on Liquid BGT live price page, the current price of Liquid BGT is 8.16USD.
+The circulating supply of Liquid BGT(LBGT) is 1.03M LBGT , giving it a market capitalization of $8.37M.

 In the past month, Liquid BGT has experienced a 0.00% change, reflecting approximately $-- to its value.
 This indicates that LBGT could witness further price changes in the near future.